Do not index

 The effects of Covid-19 weren’t just the symptoms of the virus.
-The global lockdowns forced people to stay at home and to look at their domestic environment.
+The global lockdowns forced people to stay at home and look at their domestic environment.
 Some started painting, while others watched the whole season of “Emily in Paris” in one day.
 Beauty and the skincare routine became an Instagrammable moment.
 So did exercising at home.

 But there is one trend that pleased everyone, from the lazy person to the active one.
 One trend united people all over the world, linking lockdowns and connecting communities.
 What are we talking about?
 The house plants, of course.